camjw/Bank-Tech-Test/README.md

 Similarly, there are error handling methods for the amount of money and transaction type passed to the `Interface#transaction` method.

-There is also a error handling helper module for the `Printer` class which makes sure that the array of transactions passed to the printer is in reverse chronological order.
 ## Contributing
 I would prefer not to receive contributions for this repo, thank you.